-You can use the links below to go to a map, and locate a site of interest to find out about its water quality.
+You can click on an image and link above to locate a site you're interested in, and find out more about its water quality.

 The Ministry for the Environment (MfE) has introduced new categories to report on the suitability of rivers and lakes for human contact recreation puroses ("swimmabiilty") at national and regional levels.

 However, the monitoring work carried out by Waikato Regional Council, and the resulting information presented on this site, is assessed using established guidelines and categories.

 This difference in reporting categories means that there will be a difference between Ministry for the Environment and Waikato Regional Council's swimmable standards at some locations.